scholz-lab/PharaGlow/README.md

 PharaGlow is a python package for tracking and analyzing *C. elegans* motion and feeding behavior from videos.
- The package can be used to simply track labelled pharynxes (or animals from brightfield) as a simple center of mass tracker, but it also has a pipeline to extract pharyngeal pumping and features of the pharynx.
+ The package can be used to simply track labelled pharynxes (or whole animals from brightfield) as a simple center of mass tracker, but it also has a pipeline to extract pharyngeal pumping and features of the pharynx.

 ## Installation

 1. Install Anaconda
-You need to have Anaconda (https://www.anaconda.com/products/individual), Python >=3.7.
+You need to have Anaconda (https://www.anaconda.com/products/individual) and Python >=3.7.
-We recommend using Anaconda to install Python and Git.
+We recommend using Anaconda to install Python.

 2. Clone PharaGlow repository from Github in your local directory

- * copy the repository link from Github in https://scholz-lab.github.io/PharaGlow/ (in Branch Master > Code > HTTPS OR SSH)
+ * Copy the repository link from Github in https://scholz-lab.github.io/PharaGlow/ (in Branch Master > Code > HTTPS (OR SSH))

  *  In the terminal (Linux)/Anaconda Command Prompt (Windows), navigate to the directory where to clone PharaGlow